Lonka Korzybrodska: Activist

 Korzybroska's elder brother David held a senior position in the HeHalutz/Dror movement and this led to her joining the movement as well.
 Once the Germans had occupied Poland, Kozybrodska volunteered to be a courier, due to her "Aryan" appearance.
 She adopted a Polish Christian identity, going by the name Kristina Kosowska.
 She travelled between the various large cities, carrying messages, documents, money, weapons and instructions between the resistance groups.
 Her knowledge of languages made it easy for her to deal with the various nationalities that she encountered during this work.
 She was often accompanied by Yitzhak Zuckerman, known as "Antek".
 Zuckerman later said of her that she was born for the role.

-Late in December 1941 she and Tema Schneiderman were staying with their fellow courier Bela Hazan in Grodno, where she worked at the Gestapo headquarters.
+Late in December 1941, she and Tema Schneiderman were staying with their fellow courier Bela Hazan in Grodno, where she worked at the Gestapo headquarters.
 When Hazan was invited to the Gestapo Christmas party, Kozybrodska and Schneiderman found themselves being invited too, an occasion that resulted in a photograph being taken by one of the Gestapo officers, entirely unaware of their true identities.
-In January 1942 Kozybrodska travelled to Vilna (then part of Poland, now in Lithuania), to look into reports of a massacre at Ponary (now Paneria).
+In January 1942, Kozybrodska travelled to Vilna (then Wilno, part of Poland, now Vilna/Vilnius, the capital of Lithuania), to look into reports of a massacre at Ponary.